What you need to know before buying a business

 Once you’ve secured financing, you’ll be ready to close the deal.

-Work with an attorney or other professional to ensure that all legal requirements are met, such as registering the business with the appropriate government agencies.
+Work with an attorney or other professional to ensure all legal requirements are met, such as registering the business with the appropriate government agencies.

 8. Transition the business